Abdulaziz4/songify/readme.md

 # Songify
+> This project serves as an educational resource to gain familiarity with Docker, Kubernetes, and AWS deployment.

-Songify is a Go-based API that allows you to create, edit, delete, and retrieve songs.
+Songify is a Go-based RESTful API that allows you to manage songs.
+You can create, edit, delete, and retrieve songs using this API.
 It is built using the Gin framework and utilizes PostgreSQL as the database for storing song information.
+The API is designed to provide a simple and efficient way to manage your song library.

+## Technology Stack

+- Go: The programming language used to build the API.
+- Gin: A lightweight and fast HTTP web framework for building APIs in Go.
+- PostgreSQL: A powerful and popular open-source relational database used for storing song data.
+- Docker: The API is containerized using Docker, allowing for easy deployment and scalability.
-The API is deployed to an AWS EC2 instance and utilizes AWS EBS for storage.
+- AWS EC2 and EBS: The API is deployed on an AWS EC2 instance with EBS for storage.

 ## Getting Started
 To get started with the Songify, follow the steps below: